Why Are My Hands Shiny? | Clear Answers Now

 The Role of Diet and Lifestyle Choices on Hand Shine Appearance

-- Caffeine & Alcohol: These stimulate nervous system activity increasing sweating episodes temporarily.
+• Caffeine & Alcohol: These can stimulate the nervous system or affect flushing and sweating episodes temporarily in some people.

-Balancing diet with plenty of water intake alongside stress management techniques helps regulate these factors naturally.
+Balancing diet with plenty of water intake alongside stress management techniques helps support healthy skin and may reduce sweat-triggered shine for some people.

 Avoiding Common Mistakes That Increase Hand Shine Unintentionally